nninanguyenn/Geolocation-Weather-Application/README.md

 Open your browser and navigate to http://localhost:8000.

-# Step-by-Step Instructions to Get an OpenWeatherMap API Key
+## Step-by-Step Instructions to get an OpenWeatherMap API Key

 1. Visit OpenWeatherMap
 2. Create an Account